Hockey Gods

 Uploaded By: PRESIDENT on November 19th, 2017

-Douglas Gourley "The Gleichen Cowboy" Young - Born October 1, 1908 in Medicine Hat, Alberta – Died May 15, 1990 in Florida, USA was a Canadian professional ice Hockey defenceman.
+Douglas Gourley "The Gleichen Cowboy" Young - Born October 1, 1908 in Medicine Hat, Alberta – Died May 15, 1990 in Fort Lauderdale, Florida was a Canadian/American ice Hockey defenceman, linesman and referee in chief.

-Young then joined the Canadian Professional Hockey League as a member of the Kitchener Millionaires (later renamed the Toronto Millionaires) as a sound defensive Hockey player.
+Young then joined the Canadian Professional Hockey League / CPHL as a member of the Kitchener Millionaires (later renamed the Toronto Millionaires), playing 2 seasons.

 Misfortune struck Young in 1936-37 when in December, 1936 in a game vs the New York Americans, he was checked hard into the boards and fractured his ankle.
 He was out for the season and the playoffs and never was the same again.
 Yet his Red Wings repeated as Stanley Cup champions, technically with Young still as captain, and had his named engraved on the cup.